-If the electric space heaters will continue to be used, review safety considerations: are the heaters positioned an appropriate distance from drapes, bedding and other flammable materials?
-Check the power cords for fraying and splitting.
+If electric space heaters use will continue, review safety considerations:

+- Are the heaters positioned an appropriate distance from drapes, bedding and other flammable materials? - Are the power cords in good condition with no fraying or splitting?

 If program measures such as insulation, air sealing or distribution repairs may have an impact on the electric space heater use, be sure that the high cost of electric space heat is taken into considerations when prioritizing measures.
 Look for alternatives that may keep an area warm without electric space heat.